|Tax time (and maybe spring) is right around the corner.|

 1) Annual Tax File

-This can be as simple as a box or hanging file folder labeled "2011 Taxes".
-Employers and financial institutions are required to send financial statements (such as W2s and 1099s) by January 31st.
-While you are at it, make a file for 2012 as well, so you can place items inside (such as donation or property tax receipts) as they occur throughout the year.
+This can be as simple as a box or hanging file folder labeled "2012 Taxes".
+Employers and financial institutions are required to send financial statements (such as W2s and 1099s) by January 31st, while brokerage houses have a later deadline.
+While you are at it, make a file for 2013 as well, so you can place items inside (such as donation or property tax receipts) as they occur throughout the year.

 2) Flexible Spending Account File